ibm-cloud-docs/openwhisk/openwhisk_watson_translator.md

 ## Translating text

-The `/whisk.system/watson-translator/translator` action translates text from one language to another.
+The `/whisk.system/watson-translator/translator` Action translates text from one language to another.
 The parameters are as follows:

 - `username`: The Watson API user name.
 - `password`: The Watson API password.
 - `payload`: The text to be translated.
 - `translateParam`: The input parameter that indicates the text to translate.
-For example, if `translateParam=payload`, then the value of the `payload` parameter that is passed to the action is translated.
+For example, if `translateParam=payload`, then the value of the `payload` parameter that is passed to the Action is translated.
 - `translateFrom`: A two-digit code of the source language.
 - `translateTo`: A two-digit code of the target language.

-- Invoke the `translator` action in your package binding to translate some text from English to French.
+- Invoke the `translator` Action in your package binding to translate some text from English to French.
   ```
   wsk action invoke myWatsonTranslator/translator \
   --blocking --result \